 Ultimately, however, both fear and disdain can be overcome through applying the various technologies available in a judicious and succinct manner.
-Below, the authors set out, among other things, a background to hearing-room technology, the central technologies that can be used to advance one’s case, and the psychological impact those technologies can have on the arbitrators.
+In this chapter, the authors set out, among other things, a background to hearing room technology, the central technologies that can be used to advance one’s case, and the psychological effect those technologies can have on the arbitrators.

-The authors provide two different perspectives throughout this piece.
+The authors give two different perspectives.
 Whitley Tiller is a litigation consultant who has provided presentational support to counsel teams for dozens of international arbitrations under all applicable rules, including numerous investment treaty arbitrations.
-Below, she provides descriptions of various information technologies that can be deployed in support of an arbitration counsel team’s case, the existence of which many arbitration practitioners remain entirely unaware.
-With a background in cognitive neuropsychology, Whitley also discusses the impact that these technologies can have on their audience – the arbitrators.
+She provides descriptions of various information technologies that can be deployed in support of an arbitration counsel team’s case, the existence of which many arbitration practitioners remain entirely unaware.
+With a background in cognitive neuropsychology, Whitley also discusses the effects that these technologies can have on their audience – the arbitrators.

 In the text boxes, Timothy Foden provides the practitioner’s perspective.
-Over his years representing clients in arbitration hearings, Tim has come to embrace, begrudgingly, hearing-room technology and explains in the piece that follows both its upsides and downsides.
+In all the years he has been representing clients in arbitration hearings, Tim has come to embrace hearing room technology, albeit begrudgingly: below, he explains both its upsides and downsides.

 Aim for the ‘technology’ to disappear

-When deployed effectively, technology in arbitral hearings can yield improvements in two main areas: efficiency and advocacy.
-The first has largely been realised.
-For instance, cross-examinations and oral submissions have been streamlined, as large bundles have been replaced with digital technology that offers the ability to call up and then zoom in on the relevant passage of a particular exhibit almost instantaneously.
-The role of technology in advocacy, however, remains more of an art than a science.
+When deployed effectively, technology can yield improvements at arbitral hearings in two main areas: efficiency and advocacy.
+The former has largely been realised.
+For instance, cross-examinations and oral submissions have been streamlined, as large bundles have been replaced with digital technology that offers the ability to call up and then zoom in on the relevant passage of a particular exhibit almost instantly.
+However, the role of technology in advocacy remains more of an art than a science.

 Approaches to technology vary as widely as approaches to advocacy.
 The use of PowerPoint presentations is a ready example, with some accomplished advocates relying on hundreds of dense slides, and other equally distinguished counsel adopting a far more minimalist approach.

 Close your eyes for just a second and think of your favourite novel.
 What is the first thought that comes to mind?
 Probably not the publisher’s name, the writing style of the author, or even the genre.
-More likely what comes to mind are the characters.
+More likely it is the characters.
 When you close your eyes, you can see them.
 Your brain has converted written text into a visual format.
 The power of images is not a new concept.
-Early humans used cave paintings to communicate ideas visually.
+Early human beings used cave paintings to communicate ideas visually.
 Throughout history, we have learned language through pictures.
-A child living in a city may have never seen a cow, but will understand the word and the meaning behind it because she has seen a picture.
+A child living in a city may have never seen a cow, but will understand the word and the meaning behind it because he or she has seen a picture.
 Pictures bring clarity to the confusion that language sometimes creates.
-Visual communication is an incredibly effective tool used to elicit emotion in nearly all factions of life.
+Visual communication is an incredibly effective tool for eliciting emotion in nearly all areas of life.

-So why are demonstratives – the graphical depiction of evidence – so infrequently deployed in international arbitration hearings?
-In this chapter, we will discuss the value and impact of effective graphic communication in arbitration oral advocacy.
+So why are demonstratives – graphical depictions of evidence – so infrequently deployed in international arbitration hearings?
+In this chapter, we discuss the value and benefit of effective graphic communication in arbitration oral advocacy.

 The practitioner’s perspective: How I slowly learned to like tech